 Authors should declare any financial support or relationships that may pose conflict of interest.
 Such declarations should appear in the Covering Letters and in the manuscript under Acknowledgements.

 Manuscripts should follow the style of the American Psychological Association (6th edition).
 The normal length for Short Notes and Regular Articles is 4000 words and 8000 words respectively, including references, tables and figures.
 Please state the number of words in your manuscript on its front page.
 Each manuscript must contain an abstract of approximately 200-250 words.

 All articles published by the Journal will be in English.
 Authors may NO LONGER submit their manuscripts in Chinese, Japanese or Korean.
-As of June 15, 2008, only English language manuscripts will be accepted.

 Spelling.
 The Journal uses UK spelling and authors should therefore follow the latest edition of the Concise Oxford Dictionary.

 In general, terms should not be abbreviated unless they are used repeatedly and the abbreviation is helpful to the reader.
 Initially use the word in full, followed by the abbreviation in parentheses.
 Thereafter use the abbreviation only.

 PARTS OF THE MANUSCRIPT

 Manuscripts should be presented in the following order: (i) title page, (ii) abstract and key words, (iii) text, (iv) acknowledgements, (v) references, (vi) endnotes, (vii) appendices, (viii) figure legends, (ix) tables (each table complete with title and footnotes) and (x) figures.
 Footnotes to the text are not allowed and any such material should be incorporated as endnotes.